backend-development/backend-development-textbook/source/caching.md

 ## What is Caching

-In general english usage a cache is [A store of things that may be required in the future, which can be retrieved rapidly, protected or hidden in some way. ](https://en.wiktionary.org/wiki/cache#Noun).
+In general english usage a cache is [A store of things that may be required in the future, which can be retrieved rapidly, protected or hidden in some way](https://en.wiktionary.org/wiki/cache#Noun).
 But in computing the cache is not proteced or hidden, the important part it that data stored in a cache can be retrieved rapidly.